EPFL-bADAboum/website/pages/goldbook.md

 <div class="stat-item">
   <div class="stat-text">
     This model extends OLS by handling situations where data points have different variances or are correlated.
 It adjusts the model to account for these issues and gives more accurate estimates.
 It is particularly useful in time series, where observations are often dependent or have unequal variability.
-You can find more [here](https://en.wikipedia.org/wiki/Generalized_least_squares).
+You can find more <a href="https://en.wikipedia.org/wiki/Generalized_least_squares">here</a>.
   </div>
 </div>